Engagement regarding EMA amendments and spills regulations

 The public comment period for the Spill Response Third Intentions Paper ran from April 5, 2016 to June 30, 2016.
 Stakeholder submissions and public responses to the discussion questions remain available for public viewing.

 The First Nations Fisheries Council coordinated six regional meetings with First Nations.
 Meetings were held in Fort St. John, Kamloops, Prince Rupert, Prince George, Nanaimo and Richmond.

 3. Technical Working Groups and ongoing meetings

 In 2016, Technical Working Groups provided valuable input to the development of the recently approved spills regulations.
 Technical Working Groups represent diverse experts in the field of spill preparedness and response, as well as critical groups impacted by the spill of hazardous substances in B.C.
 Recommendations will be used to inform the regulations that enact the legislation.

 By early 2018 additional working groups will be established to inform development of thenext phase of regulations..
 Potential topics include:

 Other staff to staff meetings with other regulators, industry associations and other interested parties are ongoing.

-Each of these documents is posted under “Stakeholder Discussion Papers” on the Engagement Materials webpage.
+Additional prior stakeholder discussion papers and related documents are posted under “Stakeholder Discussion Papers” on the Engagement Materials webpage.